frapa/rept/README.md

 # Rept

-A utility to run jobs periodically, like the classic `cron` but with better logging and more human friendly.
+A utility to run jobs periodically, like the classic `cron` but with better logging and a little more human friendly.

 It's written in Go, so it's zero dependency and the executable can just be dropped and run.
 I also provide docker images if you want